wzp8023391/Deforestation-monitor-system/README.md

 For a 91976×74237 pixels image, our server computer with AMD 3900x and 32 GB memory can be finished in half an hour.

 ### 3. run
-you can run OpenForestMonitor in your server, just use one command line:
+you can run OpenForestMonitor on your server, just use one command line:
 ```python
 streamlit run deforestation_Monitor.py  --server.maxUploadSize 4000
 ```